-The school should be informed if a child has any health problems; where a parent can be reached in case of an emergency; and the name of their health care provider.
 If your child becomes ill or injured while at school, every effort will be made to care for him/her, and notify the parent or person to be contacted in case of an emergency.
-Please be sure to indicate who is to be contacted in case of emergency or illness, and where (he/she) can be reached.
-If parent or guardian cannot be contacted in an extreme emergency, your child will be taken to Scott County Hospital, or an ambulance will be called, if warranted.
-First aid treatment will be administered to the child as needed and to the best of our ability in case of injury.
-If your child is handicapped in any way; has a definite health problem; or allergy to foods or materials, please be sure the teacher, principal and school nurse are informed so that any unusual circumstances may be properly handled.
-A school meal modification form must be signed by a doctor and returned to the school nurse or food services if your child has an allergy to any foods.
-This form is available at enrollment, on the USD#466 website or from the school nurse.
+Please be sure to indicate and update changes in who is to be contacted in case of emergency or illness, and where they can be reached.
+If a parent or guardian cannot be contacted in an extreme emergency, your child will be taken to Scott County Hospital, or an ambulance will be called, if warranted by condition or injury.

+Assessment and first aid treatment to your child will be administered as needed and to the best of our ability under the direction of or as delegated by the school nurse.